NetworkedPlanet/datadock/docs/_user-guide/datatypes.md

 order: 50
 ---

-This document describes the different datatypes that are supported by the Linked Data Laboratory conversion process.
+This document describes the different datatypes that are supported by the DataDock conversion process.

 ## Note On Validation

-The current release if the Linked Data Laboratory processing tools do not perform any sort of validation on the content of cells.
+The current release of the DataDock processing tools do not perform any sort of validation on the content of cells.
 We plan to implement such validation at a later date - when this validation is implemented, any cells that do not meet the validation requirements of the selected datatype for their column will be rejected, resulting in a failed conversion process.